Friction on ALP domain walls and gravitational waves

 SB is thankful to Marco Gorghetto and Fabrizio Rompineve for useful discussions.
 AM is thankful to Diego Redigolo and Paolo Panci for useful discussions.
 We thank Mairi Sakellariadou and Miguel Vanvlasselaer for useful comments.

 All authors are supported in part by the Strategic Research Program High-Energy Physics of the Research Council of the Vrije Universiteit Brussel and by the iBOF ``Unlocking the Dark Universe with Gravitational Wave Observations: from Quantum Optics to Quantum Gravity'' of the Vlaamse Interuniversitaire Raad.
 SB and AM are supported in part by the ``Excellence of Science - EOS'' - be.h project n.30820817.
-SB is supported by FWO-Vlaanderen through grant number 12B2323N.
-KT is supported by FWO-Vlaanderen through grant number 1179522N.
+SB, KT and AR are supported by FWO-Vlaanderen through grant numbers 12B2323N, 1179522N and 1152923N respectively.
 AS is supported in part by the FWO-Vlaanderen through the project G006119N.

 \begin{appendices}